afrazier01/Note-Taker/README.md

   Once the webpage is open, it will render the existing notes on the left.
 You can add a note by first filling in the title and description, then a save button will appear in the top right.
 When the save button is click it will add the note to the left column.
 You can render a note description by clicking the title, and clicking the trash icon next to the title will permanently remove the note.

-  ![Screenshot of deployed website](./public/assets/images/screenshot.png) Click [here](https://taes-note-taker.herokuapp.com/) to go to my deployed webpage on Heroku.
+  ![Screenshot of deployed website](./public/assets/images/screenshot.png) Click [here](https://taes-note-taker.herokuapp.com/) to go to my deployed webpage on Heroku. `link disabled until further notice`

 ---
   ## License